Women's Basketball Development Association

 The Women's Basketball Development Association (WBDA) was a professional development female basketball league.

-The season typically operated from late April until early August and concluded with a league championship hosted by one of the WBDAs member teams.
+The season typically operated from late April until early August and concluded with a league championship hosted by one of the WBDA's member teams.

 History

 The Women's Blue Chip Basketball League (WBCBL) was originally founded in November 2004 by Willie McCray Jr, with the assistance of co-founders Cortez Bond and Prentiss Broadway.
 The WBCBL provided former college players with top rate competition and exposure to professional scouts from around the world.
 The WBCBL also featured FIBA, former NWBL and WNBA players.
 The WBCBL was the first national women's development basketball league and the largest nationwide women's basketball league in North America, with a peak of 50 teams.

 From 2004 to 2018, the WBCBL created hundreds of jobs across the North America and assisted in filling over 400 professional basketball jobs around the world.

 In September 2018, WBCBL founder and president Willie McCray retired and handed off the day-to-day operations to William Kelly.
 The league was rebranded as the Women's Basketball Development Association (WBDA) and continued as a platform in professional development until 2022.